StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/merge-an-alert-into-an-existing-case.md

 During triage, merge an alert into an existing case if it needs further investigation and a similar case has already been created.

-If it requires a separate investigation, [import the alert into a new case](../cases/create-a-new-case.md#create-a-case-from-an-alert).
+If it requires a separate investigation, [merge the alert into a new case](../cases/create-a-new-case.md#create-a-case-from-an-alert).

 {!includes/access-create-case-from-alert.md!}